rutzsco/demo-logic-apps-standard-devops/README.md

 ### 2. Azure Environment

-A Service Principal is required with Contributor RBAC to a Resource Group in Azure.
+A Service Principal is required with Owner RBAC to a Resource Group in Azure.
 The following resoureces will be created as part of the IaC.

 - Storage Account
 - Logic App